 Suppose Utena survives at the end of the series.
 Is she pregnant?

 The calendar time between sex in the hotel and the revolution duel is not clear, but it appears short to me.
-I think it’s too short for a possible pregnancy to affect things.
+I think it’s too short for a possible pregnancy to affect events.
 Did Akio wear a condom?
 Why would he?
 Utena was powerless to set conditions.
 From her babble, I conclude that he did not.
 For his part, Akio wants to corrupt her, not reassure her.
-The chance may be small, but he loses nothing if she becomes pregnant.
+He loses nothing if she happens to become pregnant.
 If the final duel is delayed, or if he cares what happens after it, then a pregnancy and baby would give him utter domination over her.
 I understand it’s a common way of forcing dependency onto women in the real world.
 It can be a risk reduction measure in case his plot to steal her power of miracles and murder her should fall through, and he decides to make another attempt.
 But I think he trusts his plot.
 I think it’s a trick to convince Utena that he honestly intends to marry her.
 It will help him in the final showdown.